Giovanni Girolamo Naselli

 and Bishop of Ventimiglia (1685–1695).

 Biography

-Giovanni Girolamo Naselli was born in Savona, Italy on 30 December 1640.
+Giovanni Girolamo Naselli was born in Savona, then part of the Genoese Republic on 30 December 1640.

 On 10 September 1685, he was appointed during the papacy of Pope Innocent XI as Bishop of Ventimiglia.

 On 23 September 1685, he was consecrated bishop by Francesco Nerli (iuniore), Cardinal-Priest of San Matteo in Merulana.

 On 7 February 1695, he was appointed during the papacy of Pope Innocent XII as Bishop of Luni e Sarzana.

 He served as Bishop of Luni e Sarzana until his death in August 1709.